-To reduce the risk of outbreaks in workplaces, companies will be able to access free COVID-19 rapid antigen tests for staff located in Québec.
+To reduce the risk of outbreaks in workplaces, companies may have access free COVID-19 rapid antigen tests for staff located in Québec.
 They may submit a request for tests to the Ministère de la Santé et des Services sociaux.
-This means they will have tests in reserve so that they can initiate a screening protocol when a first employee develops symptoms of COVID-19.

 Advantages and limitations